-There are also non-physical (logical?) problems.
+Multiprocessor systems have other inherent problems.
 For example, when many processors operate in parallel to solve a given problem, they need to be able to communicate efficiently with one another in order to share resources or to divide the work.
 This intercommunication can be a significant bottleneck, perhaps using a large fraction of the system bandwidth just accessing one shared semaphore variable over and over.

 Furthermore, fast processors require fast local storage, so they need their own local copies of data, some of which needs to be shared.
 These local "cached" copies create logical problems if they are modified, because the various copies can become different or incoherent.
-Somehow, when one processors have to be notified that their local copies are no longer valid so that they can get a fresh copy.
+Somehow, when one processor modifies data which other processors are using, the other processors have to be notified that their local copies are no longer valid so that they can get a fresh copy.

 The cache coherency mechanism developed for Futurebus (and now being adapted to Fastbus) requires each cache controller to observe all other traffic in the system in order to determine whether some of its own data might affect or be affected by the current bus operation.
-Such a scheme cannot be generalized to highly parallel systems.
-(In fact it cannot generally work across Fastbus Segment Interconnects, so coherency domains are limited to single segments-though there may be multiple such domains, which may intercommunicate via more explicit mechanisms such as message protocols.)
+Such a "Snoopy Cache" scheme cannot be generalized to highly parallel systems, though it may still be useful for implementing islands of coherency, which may then intercommunicate via more explicit mechanisms such as message protocols.)